Beach lovers will adore Mimosa’s coastal quartet

 Explore the rest of Mimosa Rocks National Park – Gillards, Middle Beach, Bithry Inlet and Aragunnu combine more lagoons and beaches with opportunities for camping and history.

-Mimosa Rocks National Park stretches almost all the way to Bermagui, a 20 minute drive from here.
-Bermagui is a village little bigger than Tathra that’s set along a boutique fishing harbour, a beach, and the huge tidal estuary.
+Mimosa Rocks National Park stretches almost all the way to Bermagui, a scenic 30 minute drive from here.
+Bermagui is a village a little bigger than Tathra that’s set along a boutique fishing harbour, a beach, and the huge tidal estuary.

 View all blog posts